What your child can expect from a Forest School programme?

 Staffing ratios will be adhered to and any pupils who require 1:1 support will have this during Forest School.
 Forest School Sessions are inclusive and planned to allow all pupils, including SEN to participate fully.
 The safety and welfare of the pupils participating in Forest School is paramount and therefore all tasks are age-appropriate and risk assessments have been carried out for all activities prior to taking place.

 What will my child be learning in this time spent outside the class?

 Mr Heffernan has developed a diverse set of sessions that link in with core curriculum and foundation subjects that excite and inspire young minds.
 His sessions help promote an holistic approach to learning that incorporates play, creativity, communication and imagination.

-Mr Heffernen's sessions are built around building self-confidence, a greater social capability and resilience.
+Mr Heffernan's sessions are built around building self-confidence, a greater social capability and resilience.
 Children learn to take risks, experience life and growth, and have their own adventures.

 Mr Heffernan also provides weekly Forest School sessions to children identified as 'vulnerable' and/or with poor school attendance, and those simply in need of some nurturing.
 These sessions have proven to foster self-esteem and confidence but also develop a stronger positive attitude to learning.
 These sessions have had positive impacts to self-confidence, social capability and resilience.

 What will my child need to bring on their Forest School days?